The Lotos-eaters by Tennyson

 Me: Appearances can be deceiving.

 A Hippie Chick with a pen in one hand and daylilies in the other.
-A graduate of Auburn University with a Bachelor of Fine Arts degree, she finds inspiration in art, nature, and the simple magic of everyday life.
+A graduate of Auburn University with a Bachelor of Fine Arts, she shares thoughtful blog posts on art, nature, culture, and family life, with an open-minded view.

 Next